oracle/tribuo/docs/Architecture.md

 read into a `Dataset`, which accumulates statistics about the data for future use in model construction.
 Datasets can be split into chunks to separate out training and testing data, or to filter out examples according to some criterion.
-As Examples are fed into a Dataset the Features are observed and have their statistics recorded in a `FeatureMap`.
+As Examples are fed into a Dataset, the Features are observed and have their statistics recorded in a `FeatureMap`.
 Similarly the Outputs are recorded in the appropriate `OutputInfo` subclass for the specified Output subclass.
-Once the Dataset has been processed, it's passed to a `Trainer`, which contains the training algorithm along with any necessary parameter values (in ML these are called hyperparameters to differentiate them from model parameters which are learned), and the Trainer performs some iterations of the training algorithm before producing the `Model`.
-Models contain the necessary parameters to make predictions along with a `Provenance` object which records how the Model was constructed (e.g. data file name, data hash, trainer hyperparameters, time stamp, etc).
+Once the Dataset has been processed, it's passed to a `Trainer`, which contains the training algorithm along with any necessary parameter values (in ML these are called hyperparameters to differentiate them from the learned model parameters), and the Trainer performs some iterations of the training algorithm before producing the `Model`.
+Models contain the necessary learned parameters to make predictions along with a `Provenance` object which records how the Model was constructed (e.g. data file name, data hash, trainer hyperparameters, time stamp, etc).
 Both Models and Datasets can be serialized out to disk using Java Serialization.
-Once a model has been trained it can be fed previously unseen Examples and produces `Prediction`s for the Outputs of those examples.
-If the new Examples have known Outputs then the Predictions can be passed to an `Evaluator` which calculates statistics like the accuracy (i.e. the number of times the predicted output was the same as the provided output).
+Once a model has been trained, it can be fed previously unseen Examples to produce `Prediction`s of their Outputs.
+If the new Examples have known Outputs, then the Predictions can be passed to an `Evaluator`, which calculates statistics like the accuracy (i.e. the number of times the predicted output was the same as the provided output).

 ## Structure